Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 A free-form object would like:

 **How to fix the violation**
 Just add the missing 'type:object'.
-For exception , you can request a suppression for it.

 The following would be valid: